-Cardamom krumkake with mascarpone filling are the perfect, special sweet for your next baking project.
-The Norwegian version of a pizzelle, these waffle iron cookies can be made in advance, but don't fill them until just before serving.
-Plus, I'm sharing how to take the filling to another level by adding (optional) matcha!
+Cardamom krumkake with mascarpone filling makes the perfect, special sweet for your next baking project.
+The Norwegian version of pizzelle, these waffle iron cookies can be made in advance, but don’t fill them until just before serving.
+Plus, I’m sharing how to take the filling to another level by adding (optional) matcha!

 Why This Recipe Works

-My husband grew up eating krumkake over the holidays and it's his absolute favorite.
-I was taught to make them by the women in his family, and have learned am sharing their tried and true family recipe with you, that was adopted from NordicWare (link opens in new tab).
+My husband grew up eating krumkake over the holidays and it’s his absolute favorite.
+I was taught to make them by the women in his family, and am sharing their tried and true family recipe with you, that was adopted from NordicWare (link opens in new tab).

 Krumkake are not usually served with filling, and that is the twist on this recipe that I have added myself.
 The mascarpone filling takes them to another level, but do not fill them in advance or they will get soggy!